 The structure aware, “CPRI11” mapper has multiple “control process” mappers to process CPRI Hyper Frame control words.
 Table 5 lists the control process mappers, their respective naming/variable prefixes and which sub-channels they (typically) concern.
 The mapper definitions and variables have the common prefix CPRI11.ctrl.
 Unless otherwise stated all variables are assumed to be prefixed with CPRI11.

 The CPRI11.ctrl.cw_size defines the size of the CPRI control word (Tcw) in octets i.e. Tcw/8 for all control process mappers.
 The value shall be between 1 and 16.
-Note that in cases where the CPRI control word size (Tcw) is less that the CPRI word size (T) the mapper shall handle required padding or skipping unused bits implicitly.
-Unused bits are intrepreted as zero (0) bits.
+Note that in cases where the CPRI control word size (Tcw) is less that the CPRI word size (T) the CPRI basic frame mapper (see sub-clause xx) has to be configured appropriately to handle the situation i.e., the RoE container definition for the control word and for the following container.

-Table 5 Control Process mappers for CPRI control words
+Table 1 Control Process mappers for CPRI control words